backblaze-b2-samples/live-read-demo/README.md

   which defaults to the minimum part size, 5 MB.
 Each chunk is uploaded as a part.
 When the app receives end-of-file from `stdin`, it completes the upload.
 A signal handler ensures that pending data is uploaded if the app receives `SIGINT` (Ctrl+C) or `SIGTERM` (the default signal sent by the `kill` command).
 * `reader.py` reads a Live Read upload.
-The attempts to download the file part-by-part.
+The app attempts to download the file part-by-part.
 If the file does not yet exist, the app retries until it does.
 If a part is not available, the app uses [`ListMultipartUploads`](https://docs.aws.amazon.com/AmazonS3/latest/API/API_CreateMultipartUpload.html) to check if the upload is still in progress.
-If it is, then the app retries getting the part; otherwise, the upload is complete, and the app terminates.
+If it is, then the app retries getting the part; otherwise, the app terminates, since the upload has been completed.

 The apps use `boto3`'s [Event System](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/events.html) to inject the custom headers into the relevant SDK calls.
 For example, in the writer: